gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 ---

+# Prereqs

+You should probably read the [Introduction to Vectorized Emulation blog][intro blog]!

+Or perhaps watch the [talk I gave at RECON 2019][recontalk]

 # Summary

 I spent this weekend working on a JIT for my IL (FalkIL, or fail).
 I thought this would be a cool opportunity to make a mini-blog describing how I currently handle conditional branches in vectorized emulation.